-Ma Mawi Wi Chi Itata now employs more than 120 people.
-All are Aboriginal.
-All twelve Board members are Aboriginal.
+Ma Mawi Wi Chi Itata now employs some 200 people.
+Staff and Board members are Aboriginal.
 The way of working is Aboriginal.

 There are growing numbers of successful Aboriginal organizations in Winnipeg.
 Ma Mawi is but one, albeit an important one.
 They are pointing the way to Winnipeg's future.
 They are re-shaping the way things are done, by responding creatively to the demands of the community.